Frequently Asked Questions

 Please be patient as our technical support person could be out flying, but you will receive an email when your data is ready to sync.

-If you are planning to import your CSV into another program -- we always recommend making a full backup of your current logbook first.
+Also, very importantly, if you are planning to import into another program, always make a backup of your other logbook before attempting any import.

 You can delete those (or any) legs using the delete command.
 The format is "del 123456" where the number is the leg ID of the flight you want to delete.
 The leg ID column is not visible by default and you will need to turn it on in order the see the leg ID.
 Just hover over any column header and follow the menu to turn that column on.